We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for hip arthritis: Layla Memory Foam Mattress

-This 10.5-in thick mattress is flippable, meaning people can choose between a soft or firm side.
+This 10.5-inch thick mattress is flippable, meaning people can choose between a soft or firm side.
 Both sides consist of cooling covers, and copper-gel memory foam, with support foam at the core.
 The manufacturer claims the softer side provides gentle support around pressure points.

 The manufacturer also suggests the copper gel in the foam firms in response to increased pressure.
 This may help support pressure points.